christopherdurr/booknotes/utopiaforrealists.md

 Basic income didn’t cause poverty, but was adopted in precisely those districts where suffering was already the most acute

 ## Chapter 7: Why it doesn't pay to be a banker

+It goes without saying that the rule of law is necessary for a country to prosper.
+But now that the U.S. has 17 times the number of lawyers per capita as Japan, does that make American rule of law 17 times as effective?

+The fact that something is difficult does not automatically make it valuable.

+Studies show that countries with more managers are actually less productive and innovative

+“We wanted flying cars, instead we got 140 characters,”

+For every dollar a bank earns, an estimated equivalent of 60 cents is destroyed elsewhere in the economic chain.
+Conversely, for every dollar a researcher earns, a value of at least $5 – and often much more – is pumped back into the economy.

+## Chapter 8: New Figures for a New Era

+Technological advances figure as little more than pocket change in the GDP.
+Free products can even cause the economy to contract (like the call service Skype, which cost telecom companies a fortune).

+If you were the GDP, your ideal citizen would be a compulsive gambler with cancer who’s going through a drawn-out divorce that he copes with by popping fistfuls of Prozac and going berserk on Black Friday.

+Countries that score high on well-being, like Denmark, Sweden, and Finland, have a large public sector.

+## Chapter 9: Beyond the Gates of the Land of Plenty

+Deworming children with intestinal complaints has been shown to yield 2.9 years of additional schooling for the absurdly small investment of $10 worth of treatment.

+$100 worth of free meals translates into an additional 2.8 years of educational attainment

+Only 3% of the world’s population lives outside their country of birth.

+A study by the Center for Immigration Studies – a think tank that opposes immigration – which found that immigration has virtually no effect on wages.

+If you correct for income and job status, immigrants actually take less advantage of public assistance.

+## Chapter 10: How Ideas Change the World

+Educated people are more unshakable in their convictions than anybody

+The word “crisis” comes from ancient Greek and literally means to “separate” or “sieve.”
+A crisis, then, should be a moment of truth, the juncture at which a fundamental choice is made.